BackofenLab/CLIPcontext/README.md

 In **EIR** mode, CLIPcontext creates exon + intron regions BED files for a given list of transcript IDs.
 Exon + intron regions are extracted for each input transcript ID.

+### MTF

+In **MTF** mode, CLIPcontext searches for a motif or regular expression inside the extracted transcript and genomic context sequences (output folder of clipcontext g2t or clipcontext t2g as --in input), and reports counts and frequencies in the two sets.

 ## Installation